ibm-cloud-docs/vmwaresolutions/archiref/solution/design_physicalinfrastructure.md

 Each physical host in this design has two redundant pairs of 10 Gbps Ethernet connections into each {{site.data.keyword.cloud_notm}} Top of Rack (ToR) switch (public and private).
 The adapters are set up as individual connections (unbonded) for a total of 4 x 10 Gbps connections.
 This allows networking interface card (NIC) connections to work independently from each other.

-Removing physical network connectivity to the public or private network for the bare metal servers that are used within the vCenter Server offering is not possible.
+Removing physical network connectivity to the public or private network for the Bare Metal Servers that are used within the vCenter Server offering is not possible.
 Physical ports on the internal NIC of the bare metal can be disabled, but there is no support for unplugging the cables.

 ![Physical host connections](../../images/vcsv4radiagrams-ra-physical-host-connections.svg "Physical host connections"){: caption="Figure 3.
 Physical host connections" caption-side="bottom"}